General Dentistry Oxford, PA

 How often should I get a dental X-ray?

 The frequency of dental X-rays depends on your oral health.
 Some patients may need X-rays as often as every six months.
-Patients with no recent dental or gum disease may only need X-rays every 12 to 24 months.
+Patients with no recent gum disease may only need X-rays every 12 to 24 months.

 Children or adults who are at higher risk for cavities may need X-rays more often.
 We’ll also recommend new X-rays if you are a new patient or if its been some time since your last visit.